yveszb38/docs/pages/learn/deploy/build-optimization.md

 ## Minimize the number of layers

-Reducing the number of layers in your Dockerfile can reduce the build and push time on resin.io.
+Reducing the number of layers in your Dockerfile can reduce the build and push time on {{ $names.company.lower }}.
 If we combine two instructions we avoid making another layer so we’re not storing intermediate (and maybe useless) states.
 Reducing the number of layers can be achieved by chaining multiple commands together with `&&` in `RUN` invocations. e.g. :
 ```Dockerfile
 RUN apt-get update && apt-get install -y python
 ```